Nyepi begins every year (different dates depending on Bali calendar) at 0600 and lasts for 24hrs- 0600 the next day.

 Nyepi means “to keep silent”.
 This day falls on the day after the dark moon of the equinox when day and night are approximately equal length.
 No one leaves their homes or hotels and even the airport “Ngurah Rai” closes for 24hrs!

-Leading up to Nyepi, children and men of all ages all over the island of Bali will be seen building Ogoh-Ogoh statues.
-These Ogoh-Ogoh range in size and complexity and can be huge, sometimes up to 25-feet / 7+ metre tall.
+Leading up to Nyepi, children and men of all ages all over Bali will be seen building Ogoh-Ogoh statues.
+These Ogoh-Ogoh range in size and complexity and can be huge, sometimes up to 25-feet / 7+ meter tall.

 NYEPI Day in Bali

 This New Year celebration is unlike anything or like anywhere else on the planet.
 Bali celebrates ‘Saka’ or New Year as the Day of Silence, the quietest day of the year.
 Everyone, including tourists, abides by a strict set of local rules which includes staying at home, no lights after dark, no cooking smelly foods and definitely no noise.
 This brings all routine activities to a complete halt.
 Hotels are asked to cover their windows, all shops are closed, all!

 There is NO traffic on the roads and nobody steps outside their home.
 Most Balinese and visitors regard it with anticipation.
 Some expats and those coming from neighbouring islands prefer escaping Bali for the day rather, due to restrictions that surround the observance.
 Some visitors check coinciding dates ahead before their Bali trip, avoiding it altogether.